FabioQzz/EMIOT_project/README.md

 Project for the Energy Management for IoT Course @ Politecnico di Torino (A.Y.
 2022-23)

 ## Description
 Modeling of battery behavior during charging and discharging cycles.
-The model is developer using MATLAB/Simulink, then translated to simple C/C++ code to be simulated on PC, lastly it is ported to an MCU.
+The model is developed using MATLAB/Simulink, then translated to simple C/C++ code to be simulated on PC, lastly it is ported to an MCU.
 The project is based on multiple [papers](Papers)

 ## Current State